milkdromeda/milkdromeda.github.io/charter/charter.md

 ## 11. Time management

-(1) The priorities listed in the 2019 Fall Commitments note and the Commitments spreadsheet should be followed and tasks executed in that order.
+(1) The priorities listed in the 2019 Fall/Winter Commitments note and the Commitments spreadsheet should be followed and tasks executed in that order.

 (2) Any time that is not assigned a free time or work time, by default, is an open time.
 a) Open time should be appropriately scheduled and codified to become free time or work time according to subsection (1) and by conservative judgement;